SebastianMunozCodes/cs336-railway-booking-project/README.md

 ## Current Next Steps

-- Confirm everyone has installed the required project tools
-- Set up the local MySQL database
+- Have group members review the current Part 2 implementation
-- Create/import the database schema
+- Export the database schema from MySQL Workbench
-- Insert at least one test user
-- Create the login page
-- Connect the login page to the database using JDBC
+- Prepare the final `.zip` of the Eclipse project folder
-- Add logout functionality
-- Prepare the final `.zip` and exported `.sql` file for submission
+- Submit the project ZIP, exported `.sql` file, and test credentials